 Enhanced teamwork, leadership, perseverance, independence and self-reliance learned through a range of activities will be the rewards for boys during Leadership.

 Through activities such as navigation, first aid, cooking and pitching a camp, pupils will be taught a range of skills they will then be expected to apply in a range of situations, using this as a base to work towards their Bronze Duke of Edinburgh’s Award.
-Pupils will have to adapt to the demands of Duke of Edinburgh as well as the perseverance and self discipline that it requires.
+Pupils will have to adapt to the demands of Duke of Edinburgh as well as the perseverance and self-discipline that it requires.
 It will test each pupil’s skills and teach them to be adaptive in their application of taught skills.
-Pupils will have to learn to accept responsibility for their own behaviour as well as learning to both lead and collaborate with other pupils, especially as they work towards the Bronze Expedition.
+Pupils will learn responsibility for their own behaviour as well as learning to both lead and collaborate with other pupils, especially as they work towards the Bronze Expedition.

 Learning Skills | Y7 | Autumn, Spring

-The confidence to work independently, undertake critical research and make presentations to peers will be the rewards for boys during Learning Skills.
+The confidence to work independently, undertaking critical research and making presentations to peers will be the rewards for boys during Learning Skills.

 Working over several weeks to produce a strong piece of work on a chosen topic, boys will be taught how to use the library purposefully, how to use the internet for research and how to work with Microsoft Word and PowerPoint to make an engaging academic presentation.
 Working on their own and aspiring to higher personal standards of work they will be able to transfer these skills throughout their remaining school career.

-The freedom to reflect on work, critique others and resolve challenges will be the rewards for boys during Learning Skills.
+The freedom to reflect on work and learning to critique others and resolve challenges will be the rewards for boys during Learning Skills.

 Lifesaving | Y11, L6 | Autumn, Spring (two-term commitment)